Stock market today: Wall Street edges back from its big rally for the year so far

-NEW YORK (AP) — Most stocks are taking a step back Tuesday from their big surge for the year so far following a mixed set of earnings reports from U.S. companies.
+NEW YORK (AP) — Stocks are taking a step back Tuesday from their big surge for the year so far following a mixed set of earnings reports from U.S. companies.

-JetBlue Airways sank 8.4% to halve what had been a nearly 20% gain for the year through Monday, despite reporting better profit than expected for the latest quarter.
+JetBlue Airways sank 8.5% to slice into its nearly 20% gain for the year through Monday, despite reporting better profit than expected for the latest quarter.
 It cut its forecast for results for the full year, partly because of the cancellation of a partnership with American Airlines

 Worries have been rising broadly about expectations building too high for the U.S. stock market, which saw the S&P 500 surge 19.5% this year through July.
 Stocks had leaped to a 16-month high on hopes inflation is cooling enough to get the Federal Reserve to stop hiking interest rates.
 That in turn could allow the economy to avoid a long-expected recession.